Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Materials and Methods

 To be able to evaluate ZPDES, a baseline has been built as the form of a Predefined Sequence (Predef).
-This Predefined Sequence is a simple algorithm inspired by mastery learning strategy \cite{bloom1968learning} and instructional design whose reliability has been validated through several user studies \cite{roy12math} and it does not use any machine learning technology.
+This Predefined Sequence is a simple algorithm inspired by mastery learning strategy \cite{SRbloom1968learning} and based on instructional design whose reliability has been validated through several user studies \cite{SRroy12math}.
+It does not use any machine learning technology.
 It consists of a sequences of predefined activities organised by difficulty.
 When a student is working an activity, he needs to have 3 success out of 4 exercises to pass to the next activity, or else he stays on the same activity.
 The sequence of activities used in this experiment as been designed by an expert in teaching of mathematics for primary school.
 The sequence is composed of 27 activities we can divide into 8 groups.
 Each group corresponds to a type with or without decimal.
 (M, R, MM and RM with integers only, then M, R, MM and RM with decimals).
+Table~\ref{tab:PredefinedSequence} shows the $27$ successive activities for the students following the parameters defined in section~\ref{sec:kidlearn}.

-\subsection{Choice}
+\subsubsection{Choice}

-The ability to make one's own decisions, i.e. the ability to make choices, is part of the learning-progress theoretical framework\cite{oudeyer2007intrinsic2,lopes2012strategic,oudeyer2016intrinsic} on which the development of the ZPDES algorithm was scaffolding.
-Choice expression was also shown to have a positive motivational impact and an efficient vector of performance \cite{leotti2011inherent, murayama2013self, cordova1996intrinsic}.
+The ability to make one's own decisions, i.e. the ability to make choices, is part of the learning-progress theoretical framework\cite{SRoudeyer2007intrinsic2,SRlopes2012strategic,SRoudeyer2016intrinsic} on which the development of the ZPDES algorithm was scaffolding.
+Choice expression was also shown to have a positive motivational impact and an efficient vector of performance \cite{SRleotti2011inherent, SRmurayama2013self, SRcordova1996intrinsic}.
 As ZPDES and Predef do not actually enable students to express choices (which are performed by the machine learning algorithm), two conditions are introduced to reintroduce this ability and study its impact.
 PCO and ZCO do not change the way ZPDES and Predef control the evolution of parameters of learning activities, but they introduce contextual choice on the objects used to instantiate visually the learning activities the students train as presented in figure~\ref{fig:objChoice}.
-The aim is to increase intrinsic motivation by adding a preference depending on the student personality and thus introducing an emotional and motivational valence on the object \cite{carstensen2003socioemotional}.
+The aim is to increase intrinsic motivation by adding a preference depending on the student personality and thus introducing an emotional and motivational valence on the object \cite{SRcarstensen2003socioemotional}.